-This Pension Fund Statement of Accounts details the financial position and performance of the Lewisham Pension Fund for the year ending 31 March 2022.
+This Pension Fund Statement of Accounts details the financial position and performance of the Lewisham Pension Fund for the year ending 31 March 2023.

-The Pension Fund's value increased over the year by £133m (8%), £1.617bn to £1.750bn.
-The Fund value increased as global markets recovered from the effects of Covid pandemic (any changes in the valuation caused by the war in Ukraine will affect the accounts for 2022/23).
+The Pension Fund's value decreased over the year by £95m (5%), £1.750bn to £1.652bn.
+The Fund value of the fund decreased due to the changes in global markets mainly caused by the war in Ukraine, high inflation, the Bank of England policy on interest rates, consumer spending and the reduction in treasury values.